Coronavirus web portal launched

 The PM’s Special Assistant on Health Dr. Zafar Mirza also tweeted saying, “In addition to the 1169 COVID19 helpline, we are also launching an online coronavirus platform for Frequently Asked Questions (FAQs) about the disease.
 Please go to app.nhsrc.gov.pk for more info and spread this among your friends, family and followers.”

 The web portal has been created in view of the rising threat of COVID-19 in various countries.
-The portal contains details about the symptoms of COVID-19, its spread in humans, incubation period, protective measures, as well as travel and medical advisories, among other information.
+The portal contains details about the symptoms of COVID-19.

-Islamabad : Assisted by the National Information Technology Board (NITB), the Ministry of National Health Services Friday launched a web portal offering latest information and updates on various aspects of the 2019 Coronavirus Disease (COVID-2019).

 The PM’s Special Assistant on Health Dr. Zafar Mirza also tweeted saying, “In addition to the 1169 COVID19 helpline, we are also launching an online coronavirus platform for Frequently Asked Questions (FAQs) about the disease.
 Please go to app.nhsrc.gov.pk for more info and spread this among your friends, family and followers.”

 The web portal has been created in view of the rising threat of COVID-19 in various countries.
-The portal contains details about the symptoms of COVID-19, its spread in humans, incubation period, protective measures, as well as travel and medical advisories, among other information.
+The portal contains details about the symptoms of COVID-19.